 A. Originating in India, this practice has been taught for thousands of years.
 It has stood the test of time and people all over the world benefit from practicing this technique daily.
 Although it is not religious, there is a spiritual component, which as a teacher who is also an artist, I completely embrace and do not shy away from.

 Q. What exactly is the technique and how does one practice it?

-A. Vedic Meditation is a silent mental technique performed for twenty minutes twice a day in a comfortable seated position.
+A. Vedic Meditation is a silent mental technique performed for twenty minutes twice daily in a comfortable seated position.
 The practice is taught live and in person over a four day period.

 "I love how truly effortless Vedic Meditation is.
 You don't need special equipment, or a change of clothes, and you don't need to be at a specific place at a certain time.